GeminiDRSoftware/DRAGONS/astrodata/doc/ad_UsersManual/data.rst

    data.dtype

-The two most important thing to remember for users coming from the IRAF world are that the array has the y-axis is the first index, the x-axis is the second (Line 8, 11), and that the array indices are zero-based, not one-based (Line 11).
+The two most important thing to remember for users coming from the IRAF world are that the array has the y-axis in the first index, the x-axis in the second (Line 8, 11), and that the array indices are zero-indexed, not one-indexed (Line 11).

 Sometimes it is useful to know the type of the values stored in the array,